ruggertech/unshare-google-drive/README.md

 # unshare-google-drive

+Scans your google drive and un-shares any file shared with the person whose email you provided to the script

 1. Inside main.go change the email address to the email of the person you wish to remove from all the files in your google drive.
 2. Click  `enable drive api` in https://developers.google.com/drive/api/v3/quickstart/go